BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 ## Conclusion

 **A)** The traits listed above are <samp><b><ins>NOT</ins></b></samp> acceptance criteria, **but** utmost aims.
-Even if a team comes close to them, the code won't be a book of design revelation — it still owes quality [documentation](../../docu) or/and tutoring.
+Even if a team comes close to them, the code won't be a book of design revelation &thinsp;&mdash;&thinsp; it still owes quality [documentation](../../docu) or/and tutoring.

 **B)** While design hammers formworks of code <mark>concrete</mark>, [coding frames](https://github.com/byteshaus/use-dev/tree/main/README%2B/frames) reinforce it.

 **C)** Coding isn't a self-contained activity but an ingredient of <sub>[![Arc Deco.](../../../_rsc/_img/ArcDeco/ArcDeco-bar-14px_rounded.png)](../../../software/ArcDeco/README.md)</sub>&thinsp;, where quality is a motive, derivative, and bonus.

 Quality code does the work of <ins>introducing</ins> design rather than prompt deciphering and patching.
+SIMPLE [after](../../../pencraft/README+/quotes/README+/cornerstones.md#complex2simple) Complex

 ## Moralité